GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Method

 \textbf{Generative Hypothesis via PE-Field} We synthesize a visual reference image $\tilde{\mathbf{I}}_t$ using the PE-Field ($\Phi$).
 Notably, we explicitly condition $\Phi$ on the \textit{nearest} observed view $\mathbf{I}_n \in \mathcal{I}_{\text{obs}}$ to inject rich visual context, ensuring the output is factually aligned with the scene:

 where $\mathbf{P}_t$ is the target pose.
 Driven by the underlying 3D positional field, this formulation delivers a trustworthy pseudo-ground truth for the subsequent registration phase.

-\textbf{Stereo-Anchor Selection \& 3D Lifting.} To lift the 2D hypothesis $\tilde{\mathbf{I}}_t$ into 3D Gaussians $\mathcal{G}_{\text{tgt}}$, we face a critical choice regarding Gaussian estimation.
+\textbf{Stereo-Anchor View Selection \& 3D Lifting.} To lift the 2D hypothesis $\tilde{\mathbf{I}}_t$ into 3D Gaussians $\mathcal{G}_{\text{tgt}}$, we face a critical choice regarding Gaussian estimation.
 While monocular Gaussian estimators like Flash3D~\cite{szymanowicz2025flash3d} or NoPoSplat~\cite{ye2024noposplat} offer rapid inference, they inherently suffer from scale ambiguity, predicting geometry in a canonical space that does not align with the global scene directly.
-Consequently, we employ the same stereo-based Gaussian estimator used in our context acquisition stage.
+To ensure geometric and feature-space consistency, we employ the same stereo-based feed-forward 3DGS model used in the context acquisition stage.

 Furthermore, rather than adopting the nearest neighbor from the preceding stage, which often degrades multi-view stereo (MVS) depth estimation, we select an optimal \textit{stereo} view to enforce valid geometric constraints.
 As illustrated in Fig.~\ref{fig:stereo_anchor}, we select the stereo view $\mathbf{P}_s$ based on two criteria: (1) a rotation constraint $\Delta\theta < 45^\circ$ to ensure sufficient feature overlap for correspondence matching; and (2) maximizing baseline distance to minimize triangulation error.
 Then we construct an image pair $\mathcal{V}_{\text{pair}} = (\tilde{\mathbf{I}}_t, \mathbf{I}_s)$ by coupling the target hypothesis with the selected anchor.
 This pair is then fed into the regressor: